Gravitron: Incidents

 On August 20, 1991, a Gravitron spun itself apart at the Missouri State Fair, injuring seven children.
 The accident led to a multi-party lawsuit against Murphy Enterprises, the operator of the ride, and Wisdom Manufacturing, resulting in modifications to the rides and stricter safety standards.

 In April 2004, an accident occurred at the Dade County Youth Fair in Miami, Florida, when a panel came off and three riders were ejected.
 One of these ejected riders was a 16-year-old girl who was critically injured.
 Seven people were injured, including two people outside the ride that were hit by debris.
 As a result, DCYF strengthened their safety guidelines and removed the ride from the park.

 On September 8, 2007, a teenage boy was injured while riding a Gravitron at the Spokane County Interstate Fair in Washington State.
 The boy hit his head on a metal part of the ride and needed two staples in his scalp to close the wound.
 Witnesses reported that the boy ignored safety warnings and climbed the walls of the ride while it was in motion.
 State investigators determined that the ride was safe and that the accident was the result of the victim's behavior.

+At the Smith County, Tennessee, Fair on July 7, 2023, one worker died after being struck on the head as a service team greased bearings on a Gravitron, due to miscommunication with the all-clear to test rotation and the path of a pole.